-Our business model is defined by embedded growth from existing HSA Members and Network Partners, operating leverage and highly visible new revenue opportunities, giving us multiple avenues for long-term growth.
-We believe our B2B2C channel strategy, whereby we leverage our Network Partners to reach consumers, will help us further grow the number of our HSA Members and increase our membership base.
+Our business model reflects embedded growth from existing HSA Members and Network Partners, operating leverage and highly visible new revenue opportunities, giving us multiple avenues for long-term growth.
+We believe our B2B2C channel strategy, whereby we leverage our Network Partners to reach consumers, will help us further grow our membership base.

 Penetrate the large membership opportunity within our existing network.
-We generate recurring account fees, paid by health plans, employers or individuals, based on the number of our HSA Members.
-As of January 31, 2015, we estimate that we have penetrated less than 5% of our existing Health Plan Partners and 15% of our existing Employer Partners with HSAs.
-Further, the transition of HSAs from banks and other legacy firms whom many of our partners worked with prior to choosing HealthEquity help us accelerate penetration of our existing network.
+We generate recurring service revenue, paid by health plans, employers or individuals, based on the number of our HSA Members.
+As of January 31, 2016, we estimate that we have less than double digit penetration of our existing Health Plan Partners and Employer Partners with HSAs.
+Further, the transition of HSAs from banks and other legacy firms which many of our partners worked with prior to choosing HealthEquity helps us accelerate penetration of our existing network.

 Expand our network of Health Plan Partners and Employer Partners.
 We believe we are well-positioned to expand our network of Health Plan Partners and Employer Partners due to our growing market leadership, consistent innovation, open technology, and focus on the consumer experience.
 Our recent history is supportive of our ability to do this.
-Our market share has doubled from 4% in December 2010 to 9% in December 2014.
-In the past fiscal year, we have gone from 57 to 70 Health Plan Partners and 140 to 270 Employer Partners.
-Our new Network Partners added during the year ended January 31, 2015 include Advance Auto Parts, Boston Scientific, Blue Cross and Blue Shield of Idaho, Chiquita, Health Alliance Plan in Michigan, Reebok/Adidas and U.S. Roche.
+In the past fiscal year, we have gone from 70 to 80 Health Plan Partners and 270 to 433 Employer Partners.